Kierstro/Kierstro/README.md

-### Hey there! 👋
+## Kierstro

-I'm Kierstro, your average gamer and tech lover who like to mess around with computers. ✨
+* I’m currently working on a Simple Python Discord Bot ([Kierstro/komi](https://github.com/Kierstro/komi))

-- 🔭 I’m currently working on a Simple Python Discord Bot ([Kierstro/komi](https://github.com/Kierstro/komi))
+* I’m currently learning `Rust` and `C`.
+Mostly use it for writing random stuff for my own personal use.
-- 🌱 I’m currently working towards learning Python, Rust, Chinese and C
+* Also picked up `Python` as a 2nd language for more lighter/web related stuff and hobby projects.